 Use your logical-thinking skills to deduce how much Dan's crisps and ice-cream cost altogether.

-multiply the first date by 7 and add 21.
-Can you explain what
+Try adding together the dates of all the days in one week.
+Now multiply the first date by 7 and add 21.
+Can you explain what happens?

-Number problems at primary level that may require determination.
+Number problems at primary level that may require resilience.

 Look on the back of any modern book and you will find an ISBN code.
 Take this code and calculate this sum in the way shown.
 Can you see what the answers always have in common?